Here's What You Need To Know About Infinity Stones Before The New Avengers Movie

 Thanos' hand, to be specific.
 Thanos' gauntlet, if you want to get technical.

 Thanos is the MCU's biggest Big Bad, first glimpsed in a post-credit scene in 2012's The Avengers.
-He's a hulking, purplish-reddish-bluish (seems to depend on the movie's color-balance) space warlord determined to reduce the population of the universe by half.
-If he collects all of the Infinity Stones, and affixes them to a metal glove-thingy called the Infinity Gauntlet, he will be able to go about his deadly halving business, according to his daughter Gamora (Zoe Saldana) in the trailer, "with a snap of his fingers."
+He is a hulking, purplish-reddish-bluish (seems to depend on the movie's color balance) space warlord determined to reduce the population of the universe by half.
+If he collects all of the Infinity Stones and affixes them to a metal glove-thingy called the Infinity Gauntlet, he will be able to go about his deadly halving business, according to his daughter Gamora (Zoe Saldana) in the trailer, "with a snap of his fingers."

 (Leave aside, for the moment, how difficult it would be to snap one's fingers in a metal gauntlet.)

-(I mean it'd be less of a snap and more a rasp, right?)
+(I mean it would be less of a snap and more a rasp, right?)

 (Or maybe a clang?
 Like he was striking some terrible Xylophone of Pan-Galactic Death?
-Or a Wind-Chime of Cosmic Annihilation?)
+Or a Wind Chime of Cosmic Annihilation?)

 Anyway.
 That's Thanos pictured at the top of this post.
-He's played in the movie by Josh Brolin and a superfluity of CGI chin-dimples.
-And that thing he's got on his left hand (so literally sinister!) is the Infinity Gauntlet.
+He is played in the movie by Josh Brolin and a superfluity of CGI chin dimples.
+And that thing he has on his left hand (so literally sinister!) is the Infinity Gauntlet.

-As you can see, he's already well on his way to collecting 'em all — not quite at full, "Billie Jean"-era sparkle-glove status, but close.
+As you can see, he is already well on his way to collecting 'em all — not quite at full, "Billie Jean"-era sparkle-glove status, but close.

-Let's review where the various Infinity Stones were, the last time we saw them — and what they do.
+Let's review where the various Infinity Stones were the last time we saw them — and what they do.

 Space Stone